browserengineering/book/book/rendering-architecture.md

 * Interactions with browser chrome (if the click or keyboard event is not targeted at the web page)

-* Scrolling (never involves the main thread)
+* Scrolling

 These are *threaded interactions*---ones that don't need to run any code at all on the main thread.
-No matter how slow the main-thread rendering pipeline is, or how slow JavaScript is (even if it's in an infinite loop!), we can still smoothly scroll the parts of it that we've already put into `draw_display_list`;
-likewise, we can type in the browser URL box smoothly in the same situation.
+No matter how slow the main thread rendering pipeline is, or how slow JavaScript is (even if it's stuck in an infinite loop!), we can still smoothly scroll the parts of it that are already in `draw_display_list`, and type in the browser URL box.

 In real browsers, the two examples listed above are *extremely* important optimizations.
-Think how annoying it would be to type in the name of a new website if the old one was getting in the way of your keystrokes because it was doing a lot of very slow work.
+Think how annoying it would be to type in the name of a new website if the old one was getting in the way of your keystrokes because it was dslow.
 Likewise, scrolling a web page with a lot of slow JavaScript is sometimes painful unless the scrolling is threaded, even for relatively good sites.

 Unfortunately, threaded scrolling is not always possible or feasible.
-In the best browsers today, there are two primary reasons why threaded scrolling may
+In the best browsers today, there are two primary reasons why threaded scrolling may fail to occur:
-fail:

-* There are JavaScript events for listening to a scroll; if the event handler for the [`scroll`][scroll-event] event calls `preventDefault` on the first such event (or via [`touchstart`][touchstart-event] on mobile devices), the scroll will not be threaded in most browsers.
+* Javascript events listening to a scroll.
+If the event handler for the [`scroll`][scroll-event] event calls `preventDefault` on the first such event (or via [`touchstart`][touchstart-event] on mobile devices), the scroll will not be threaded in most browsers.
 Our browser has not implemented these